CANADIAN RED CROSS TRAINING PARTNER

 • students who need a short first aid course

-• anyone who wants basic emergency response training
+• anyone who wants foundational emergency response training

-If your employer, school, or application requires Standard First Aid, Advanced First Aid, BLS, or EMR, this may not be the right course.
-Check your requirement before registering.
+If your employer, school, or application requires Standard First Aid, Intermediate First Aid, Advanced First Aid, BLS, or EMR, this course may not meet your requirement.
+Confirm before registering.

 Course Format

-6.5 hours in class, or 4 hours in class plus 4 hours online.
+Basic First Aid with CPR-A is 6.5 hours in class, or 4 hours in class plus 4 hours online when offered in a blended format.

-7 hours in class, or 5 hours in class plus 4 hours online.
+Basic First Aid with CPR-C is 7 hours in class, or 5 hours in class plus 4 hours online when offered in a blended format.

 Course Content